 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers, later codified as Accounting Standards Codification (ASC) Topic 606.
 This major overhaul of revenue recognition (effective for fiscal years starting after December 15, 2017 for public companies) affects almost every industry, and the broker-dealer industry is no exception.
-The complex arrangements between brokers and their clients pose some of the most difficult issues for the new standard.
+The complex arrangements between broker-dealers and their clients pose some of the most difficult issues for the new standard.

 - AICPA, Audit & Accounting Guide: Revenue Recognition

 - AICPA, Working Draft: Broker-Dealer Revenue Recognition Implementation Issue #3-3A: Costs Associated with Investment Banking Advisory Services

 - EY, Technical Line: How the new revenue standard affects brokers and dealers in securities

 We will also provide references to other RevenueHub articles for more detailed explanations of related ASC 606 topics.
 For general information on the basics of revenue recognition, see our RevenueHub article, The Five-Step Method.

 The following are the issues that companies in the broker-dealer industry commonly face:

 1. Commission Income – Asset Purchase and Sales